But regardless of how frequently you post on your blog or social media, your content creation process can have a lot of moving parts.

 By prioritizing the topics related to the customer journey in reverse, you will be more likely to acquire customers sooner because you are starting with prospects who are already interested.

-Here are the columns supposed to be in your content calendar, along with their explanations.
-You can also create additional columns for aspects that are unique to your brand and process.
+Here are the elements that are supposed to be in your editorial calendar, along with their explanations.
+You can also create additional data points for aspects that are unique to your brand and process.

 In the beginning, this may look overwhelming.
 You may feel like that is too much information to fill in for each piece of content.

-But you’ll realize its true power only after you have been using it for some time.
-You’ll see that you and your team communicate better, wasting less time in back and forth emails and producing content better and faster.
+But eventually, you’ll see that you and your team communicate better, wasting less time in back-and-forth emails and producing content better and faster.

 Content creation is a breeze when everyone understands the scope of the piece, how it fits the content strategy, and what they need to fulfill their part.
 They don’t have to think over every little detail because much of it is already laid out.

 By taking the time to make your blog calendar the right way from the beginning, you’re laying the foundation of a tight process that just works.
-There will be less mishaps, less misunderstandings and less delays.
+There will be fewer mishaps, misunderstandings, and delays.

-When used for a few months, I am sure the ease of keeping everything in sync will justify the little effort in maintaining the content calendar.
+When used for a few months, we’re sure the ease of keeping everything in sync will justify the little effort in maintaining the content calendar.

 Being able to track all your content as it is being developed will give you a better sense of whether you are meeting your deadlines and if you need to modify anything in your content creation process.

-An effective content planner allows you to easily view what stage each article is currently in.
-So make sure that you and everyone in your team are filling, referring to and updating it often.
+A practical content planner allows you to easily view what stage each article is currently in.
+So make sure that you and everyone on your team are filling, referring to, and updating it often.

-Did I miss anything?
-Do you use a content calendar?
+Did we miss anything?
+Did you try these tips?
 Do you have any questions or comments?
 Share your thoughts below in the comments section.